Outcomes-Driven Leadership: Put an End to Action Without Progress

 But an outcomes-focused leader asks, "Are we submitting quotes that best support our desired revenue target?
 Are we submitting to clients with the highest potential close rate?
 And, do these customers have the potential for additional growth?"

-What if the intent for the sales team was this instead: "We achieve our monthly sales targets for our most profitable products, with increased month-over-month referrals and repeat business"?
 This helps better establish what success would look like for the sales team.
 This outcome statement defines the end state and answers "why" we want repeat business.
 In doing so, it changes the conversation from an action-focused "submit 100 quotes" to a result-focused one that asks, "Are we submitting the right quotes?".
 "Are we developing long-term relationships?"
 The sales team still takes action, but the action is now tied to a result that enables multiple tactics to achieve it.
 It empowers the salesperson to focus on understanding the customer's needs, regardless of the number of quotes submitted.

 Step Two: Establish goals to measure progress towards the end state.